wp-plugins/easy-notify-lite/readme.txt

 = Features =

-Here are the amazing features that allow Easy Notify to get you tons of new email subscribers.
+Here are the amazing features that allow Easy Notify to get you tons of new **email subscribers**.

 * Unlimited Popup / Form
 * Notify Lightbox Popups